oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 The Power User Portal should allow the following operations:

 *   Attach/detach disks to/from a VM.
-*   View shared disks in the Data Center which the power user can attach/detach
+*   View shareable disks in the Data Center which the power user can attach/detach
-*   The power user will not have permissions to create a shared disk from the user portal.
+*   The power user will not have permissions to create a shareable disk from the user portal.

 The following UI mockups contain guidelines for the different screens and wizards: